-- The school bases its attendance policy on the guidelines as set out by the ERW Consortium. - Whilst the legal responsibility for regular school attendance rests with parents/carers, the school shares with them, and the local authority (LA), responsibility for encouraging good attendance and improving poor attendance. - The school is required by law to maintain specific records and to produce specified information on the attendance of pupil/students. - Statutory obligation apart, the school is committed to improvements in attendance standards as a direct stimulus to raising pupil/student achievement. - Poor attendance is destructive of educational achievement, undermines the well-being of each pupil/student and demoralises staff. - The LA has a statutory duty to ensure that a child for whom they are responsible is receiving suitable education and, if a registered pupil/student at school, this means attending school regularly and on time.
+- The school bases its attendance policy on the guidelines as set out by the ERW Consortium. - Whilst the legal responsibility for regular school attendance rests with parents/carers, the school shares with them, and the local authority (LA), responsibility for encouraging good attendance and improving poor attendance. - The school is required by law to maintain specific records and to produce specified information on the attendance of learners. - Statutory obligation apart, the school is committed to improvements in attendance standards as a direct stimulus to raising learner achievement. - Poor attendance is destructive of educational achievement, undermines the well-being of each learner and demoralises staff. - The LA has a statutory duty to ensure that a child for whom they are responsible is receiving suitable education and, if a registered learner at school, this means attending school regularly and on time.